American Playing Card Company Records

 Scope and Contents

-This collection is composed of one pamphlet from the American Playing Card Company in Kalamazoo dating from 1900.
+This collection is composed of one pamphlet and one price list from the American Playing Card Company in Kalamazoo, Michigan, dating approximately 1900.

 - American Playing Card Co.
 (Organization)